ShangShungFoundation/django-manage-it/README.md

 #django-it-manager

-##Basic App Suite for IT Management for small business
+##Basic App Suite for IT Management for small organization

 Includes Management Dashboard with most urgent metrics of IT situation like:
 * Problematic Assets